lenguyensy/JS-Backtracking--String-wordbreak-and-8-queen-problem-/README.md

 Solver for classic problems written in JavaScript

-Word break
+Word break : given hereismygift returns here is my gift

-8 Queen
+8 Queen : put 8 queens on the chessboard so they don't conflict

-Hanoi Tower
+Hanoi Tower : hanoi tower solver

+Palindrome Generator : generate a palindrome with minimum words added.